 The lodge offers complimentary wifi to guests but the connection is mediocre at best.
 However you’re here to experience Crater Lake not talk on the phone or watch TV.
 (Read more Crater lodging reviews here.)

 Alan and I especially enjoyed the Great Hall, which has plenty of seating, a rock fireplace and twice-daily ranger talks.
 Light meals and alcoholic beverages are available after 3:00 p.m., offering a break from the menu in Crater Lake Dining Room.

 But plan for at least one dinner in Crater Lake Dining room where windows overlook the lake and the service is first rate.
 Although pricey, the emphasis on Northwest cuisine featuring Oregon products results in a fresh, tasty meal with a view.
 Servings are extremely large so consider sharing an entrée (there’s a small charge to share).
 Alan and I also enjoyed breakfast here as well as a lunch.

 Boomer travel tip: Dinner reservations are suggested, especially during the summer.

 A word about parking: with snow covering most of the parking spaces at the lodge, parking is limited.
 Once you find a space, you’ll be reluctant to leave it, which is why we didn’t drive back down the mountain to hike in lower elevations where the snow had already melted.

-Three nights at Crater Lake Lodge in May is probably a little too long unless you’re a die-hard snowshoe enthusiast.
+Three nights at the park in May is probably a little too long unless you’re a die-hard snowshoe enthusiast.
 Spending two nights at the lodge to hike the Rim Drive or photograph the lake still leaves time to relax in the Great Hall.
 Not a bad way to experience Crater Lake National Park.